OuYa01/cpp-journey/projects/3_BankSysteme1/README.md

 - The system allows only one client to be added at a time, but you can keep adding multiple clients one after the other.
 - The client data is stored permanently in `ClientsData.txt`, ensuring that information persists even after the program is closed.

----

-Feel free to adjust the instructions or add more details as needed for your project!